 4. The Fungarium provides historical context to the presence of fungi.
 We can examine changes in distribution over time, charting the impacts of climate change and gaining a better understanding of the spread of invasive species, and their effects on native populations.
 We can also re-sample specimens to assign them to newly recognised species following their original accession.

 5. Recent advances in molecular biology mean that the DNA of historical collections is now accessible.
 This is immensely important for research into relationships, but also means that specimens collected decades or even centuries ago can be examined for useful characteristics.
 These might include novel metabolic pathways leading to the discovery of new antibiotics, traits such as heat or cold tolerance, or factors affecting mycorrhizal relationships (between fungi and plant roots).
-We have very little baseline data regarding extinction rates in fungi, but habitat destruction over the past century means that hundreds of species in the Kew Fungarium may no longer exist in the wild.
-Even if species are extinct in the wild, we can mine their collections for useful genes.
+We have very little baseline data regarding extinction rates in fungi, but habitat destruction over the past century means that many species in the Kew Fungarium may no longer exist in the wild.

 The Fungarium is an irreplaceable resource for Kew’s scientists.
 It features prominently in a range of research projects, including: